 Neurodiversity And Disordered Eating: What’s the Link?

-The so-called light at the end of the tunnel is intuitive eating.
-Getting there requires time and patience.
-But, with the right understanding and support from those around you, it’s achievable.
+The light at the end of the tunnel is intuitive eating.
+Getting there requires time and patience, but with the right understanding and support from those around you, it is achievable.

-Understanding the link between neurodiversity and disordered eating is important in uncovering your journey to recovery, understanding how your mind operates and finding your sweet spot with food.
+Recognising the link between neurodiversity and disordered eating is an important and compassionate step in your journey to recovery.
+More importantly, it helps you understand how your mind works and gently guides you toward finding your sweet spot with food.

 What Is Neurodivergence and Neurodiversity?